lynnfaraday/aresmush.com/_root/fs3/fs3.3/running-combat.md

 > <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** If you are only joining combat to run NPCs, you should join using the "Observer" type so you're not accidentally targeted by people.

 NPCs and PCs are treated fundamentally the same in combat.
 You target a NPC just by using his name, and there are versions of every combat command that allow you to specify a NPC as the actor.

+All combat commands can take a NPC name and equal sign in front to control a NPC.
+For instance, `combat/pass MyNPC=` or `combat/attack MyNPC=Target`.

+> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** The NPC versions of commands also work on PCs too, in case someone is AFK or disconnected and you need to set their action for them.

-Only one exception: KO’d NPCs are immediately removed from the combat.
+KO’d NPCs are immediately removed from the combat.
 They cannot be treated, rallied, or revived with a hero roll.

-> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** The NPC versions of commands also work on PCs too, in case someone is AFK or disconnected and you need to set their action for them.

 # Teams and Targets